Is it safe to use public transport?

 While strict social distancing markers are not installed, signage is in place on trains and at stations to remind customers to leave a gap.

-Queensland Rail is committed to minimising the spread of COVID-19 and will continue its increased cleaning regimen of stations, platforms, and trains as well encourage customers to follow the latest advice from Queensland Health by observing social distancing where possible and continue to practice good personal hygiene.
+Queensland Rail is committed to minimising the spread of COVID-19 and will continue its increased cleaning regimen of stations, platforms, and trains as well encourage customers to follow the latest advice from Queensland Health by observing social distancing where possible, wearing a mask and continuing to practice good personal hygiene.

 Will Queensland Rail services still be "cashless"?